Once Saved, Always Saved

 Persevering to the end

 The salvation promised goes to the one who holds firm to the end.
-“He who perseveres to the end will be saved.”
+“But whoever holds firm to the end will be saved.”
 Matthew 24:13 The promise hangs on perseverance, which would make no sense if salvation were secured in advance and for ever.
 The same word returns at the close of the trials: “Be faithful unto death, and I will give you the crown of life.”
 Revelation 2:10 The crown goes to the one who remains faithful unto death.

 The warning of falling

 Scripture warns the believer himself against falling.
-“Let anyone who thinks he stands take heed lest he fall.”
+“So let the one who thinks he is standing take care not to fall.”
 1 Corinthians 10:12 The warning is addressed to one already standing in the faith: one is not warned of a fall that cannot happen.
-Hebrews describes those who, after being enlightened, having tasted the heavenly gift and received the Holy Spirit, then fall away: “It is impossible to restore them again to repentance.”
+Hebrews describes those who, after being enlightened, having tasted the heavenly gift and received the Holy Spirit, then fall away: “it is impossible, in the case of those who have once been enlightened, who have tasted the heavenly gift… and who have then fallen away, to renew them again to repentance.”
 Hebrews 6:4-6 These had received grace and lost it.
-The same book warns that sin committed wilfully after knowing the truth awaits only a dreadful judgement: “There no longer remains a sacrifice for sins, but a fearful expectation of judgement.”
-Hebrews 10:26-27 And one who, having escaped the defilements of the world through the knowledge of the Lord, is again entangled in them, falls lower than at the start: “Their last state has become worse than the first.”
+The impossibility Hebrews speaks of does not shut the door of return: it bears on a second baptism, as though one could crucify Christ afresh to begin anew.
+Against the rigorists who refused all pardon to the baptized who fell again, the Church has always held that the sinner can rise as long as he lives, through penance: “Would I not rather that he turn from his conduct and live?”
+Ezekiel 18:23 Whoever has sinned still has “an advocate with the Father,” 1 John 2:1 and the grace lost is recovered in the sacrament of reconciliation.
+The same book warns that sin committed wilfully after knowing the truth awaits only a dreadful judgement: “if we sin deliberately after receiving the knowledge of the truth, there no longer remains any sacrifice for sins, but only a fearful expectation of judgment.”
+Hebrews 10:26-27 And one who, having escaped the defilements of the world through the knowledge of the Lord, is again entangled in them, falls lower than at the start: “their last condition becomes worse than the first.”
 2 Peter 2:20

 The branch cut off

 Christ presents himself as the vine and believers as his branches, and every branch that ceases to bear fruit is taken away.
-“Every branch in me that does not bear fruit, he takes away.”
+“Every branch in me that does not bear fruit he takes away.”
 John 15:2 The branch cut off was joined to the vine before being removed.
-“If anyone does not remain in me, he is thrown out like a branch and withers; then it is gathered, thrown into the fire, and burned.”
+“Whoever does not remain in me is thrown out like a branch and withers; such branches are gathered up, thrown into the fire, and burned.”
 John 15:6 Scripture takes up the image again with the branch grafted onto the olive tree: held by faith, it can be cut off if it does not remain.
-“You stand fast through faith.
-Do not be proud, but fear; you too will be cut off.”
+“They were cut off because of their unbelief, and you stand by faith.
+Do not be proud; rather, be in awe… otherwise you too will be cut off.”
 Romans 11:20-22

 Blotted from the book of life